 run every Friday night A team of volunteers operate on a rota basis from people willing to cook hot food , sit and talk with the guests or help with preparing for and/or cleaning the Church Community Centre rooms afterwards .
 Volunteers come from both church and the village and this is one of the biggest collaborations we have facilitated.
 Our part in the Nigh Shelter Project is run entirely by volunteers from St Marys and the village.

-Starting end of December 2018 , this will be the 5th Night Shelter to be held in St Mary’s Church, Datchet.
+Friday Nights every week, January to end March 2020 , this will be the 6th Night Shelter to be held in St Mary’s Church, Datchet.